simple2d/simple2d/README.md

 ### Mouse

-The cursor position of the mouse or trackpad can be read at any time from the window, where the top, left corner is `0, 0`.
+The cursor position of the mouse or trackpad can be read at any time from the window.
+Note the top, left corner is the origin, or `(0, 0)`.

 ```c
 window->mouse.x;
 window->mouse.y;
 ```

-To capture mouse button presses, attach a callback to the window.
+To capture mouse button presses, attach a callback to the window:

 ```c
 window->on_mouse = on_mouse;
 ```

-Then define the function to do something.
+Then define the function to do something:

 ```c
 void on_mouse(int x, int y) {